peiyuwu9/tinder-backend-demo/README.md

 # Tinder Backend

-An Tinder like app built on MongoDB and deployed to Heroku.
+A Tinder like app built on MongoDB and deployed to Heroku.

 ## Motivation